 Think of it this way, there are only two places where you touch the bow through your whole shot: the grip and the hook.
 Having a poor grip or poor bow hand technique can have a HUGE impact on your performance.
 If you have a grip which isn’t suited to you, it can make it very hard to get the correct bow hand position and direction through the shot.

 Before diving into this guide, it’s important to clearly understand how to set your grip in the bow.
 Furthermore, you should understand how this should feel throughout the shot and how to direct the bow properly.
 Take a look at how the bow hand looks from different angles in the video below.
-You can read about this in detail in our dedicated technique section, Setting The Grip.
+You can read about this in detail in our dedicated technique section, Set (Hand Position).

 Here’s what you need to get started: